-Imagine you have an unlimited number of each type.
-How many different tetrahedra can
+Imagine you have an unlimited number of four types of triangle.
+How many different tetrahedra can you make?

-In how many ways can you fit all three pieces together to make
+In how many ways can you fit all three pieces together to make shapes with line symmetry?

 ABCD is a regular tetrahedron and the points P, Q, R and S are the midpoints of the edges AB, BD, CD and CA. Prove that PQRS is a square.